Technics EAH-AZ80 review: audio all-rounder

 The rest of the case is made from plastic, but avoids feeling cheap.
 It’s not super-small, but slips in and out of a pocket easily enough.
 A tiny activity LED lets you know how much battery is left when you flip open the lid: you’re good on green, but should think about plugging in when you hit orange or red.

 That’s partly down to the generous seven pairs of silicone ear tips Technics includes in the box, letting you get a fit that’s equal parts secure and comfortable.
-We happily wore them for hours at a time, and even took them running without worrying they would fall out.
+I happily wore them for hours at a time, and even took them running without worrying they would fall out.

 Features & battery life: clarity or longevity